rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 - A Rackspace support ticket is created for each situation.
 - Situations might contain one or more alerts
 - Situation tickets will be updated if new alerts come in after the initial alert
-- The subject of a ticket contains the Device and Alert count
 - Individual alert notifications are sent to the Rackspace Notification system (RNS)
-- In the situation ticket a link will be provided to related notifications

 ### Situation ticket information